OHS Risk Assessment

-As per the Amended Occupational Health and Safety Act, Section 29, an inspector may, without any prior notice, enter any premises occupied and used by an employer to perform work.
+As per the Amended Occupational Health and Safety Act 85 of 1993, Section 29, an inspector may, without any prior notice, enter any premises occupied and used by an employer to perform work.
 In addition, the inspector may also request documentation relating to the health and the safety of an organisation, including the OHS Risk Assessment plan.

 This document is crucial to the inspector as it explains the risks which are associated with the work environment and it also serves as a contingency plan that clearly indicates how the organisation keeps its employees safe.

-The OHS risk assessment is a key area which has changed with the amended OHS Act, with imperative factors being described.
-This includes conducting a workplace specific risk assessment, and the development and implementation of a risk management plan in writing.
+The health and risk assessment is a key area that has changed with the amended OHS Act, with imperative factors being described.
+This includes conducting a workplace-specific assessment and the development and implementation of a risk management plan in writing.

 What is a Risk Assessment?

-An OHS risk assessment is a term which is used to describe the overall process or method where hazards and risks are identified, where they are analysed and evaluated, and where the appropriate action to control or eliminate them is determined.
+An OHS Risk Assessment is a term that is used to describe the overall process or method where hazards and risks are identified, where they are analysed and evaluated, and where the appropriate action to control or eliminate them is determined.